anil1221/people_csv_uploader/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a Ruby on Rails app that enables upload of csv file and store people data into database.

+Versions used in app:

-* Ruby version
+* Ruby version - 2.7.3p183

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 6.0.4

-* Database initialization
+* Database - Sqlite3

+Frontend technologies used in app:

+* Bootstrap - 4.3.1

+* jQuery - 3.6.0

+Steps to start application:

+* Clone the application

-* How to run the test suite
+* Update the database.yml file

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Create and migrate database

+* start app with starting rails server in one terminal tab and webpacker in another